SAP/open-ux-tools/.changeset/chilly-dragons-call.md

 '@sap-ux/ui-components': patch
 ---

-Sass warning about depricate usage of '/' for devision outside of calc
+Sass warning about deprecate usage of '/' for division outside of calc